 Limitations of CPI as a measure of inflation

 Earlier I mentioned that CPI is not a perfect measure of inflation.
 Why is that so?
 Without going too much into detail, CPI is not perfect because of a few reasons

 - it does NOT account for a representative sample of all products and services produced and consumed.

 - Neither does CPI take into account product substitutions, say CPI takes price of oranges into account, and during a season oranges become expensive and consumers switch to eating apple (or another fruit) instead.
 That substitution is not accounted for in CPI.

 - Another limitation is the accounting for new products, say an iPad.
 People spend money on such items, but CPI includes the products in the market basket much after the product is launched and already consumed by plenty of consumers.

 Inflation vs Money

-Now that we know inflation eats away the value or buying power of your dollar, what can we do to stay ahead in the game and prevent the value erosion?
-First step is to understand by how much does inflation erode the value?
+Now that we know inflation eats away the value or buying power of your dollar, what can we do to stay ahead in the game and prevent value erosion?
+The first step is to understand by how much does inflation erodes the value?
 We have seen from the chart above that in the last 10 years, inflation has gone up by 18%.
-The only way we can prevent loss of value of your money is to make sure that your money grows at least 18% during the same period.
-So, for buying the ‘basket of goods’ you paid $100 in year 2010.
-The same ‘basket of goods’ costs $118 in year 2020.
-If your money in bank also grew at the same rate, we can buy the same basket without any problems.
+The only way we can prevent the loss of value of your money is to make sure that your money grows at least 18% during the same period.
+So, for buying the ‘basket of goods’ you paid $100 in the year 2010.
+The same ‘basket of goods’ costs $118 in the year 2020.
+If your money in the bank also grew at the same rate, we can buy the same basket without any problems.
 Simple enough?